chetnaduggal/ifu-3D-datacube-analysis/README.md

 ### Codes

-- `pipelined_FOV_fitting_&_maps` |  The main code-- automated spectral modelling in the FOV of the 30x34 mini-cube centered on the core.
+- `pipelined_FOV_fitting_&_maps` |  The main code-- automated spaxel-wise spectral modelling over a 30x34 mini-cube centered on the core.
 The line flux, velocity and velocity dispersion information is also recorded for each spaxel for 2D map construction.

 The .py file shows the code at a glance, while the .ipynb file with the fitting outputs for 1020 spaxels is too large for Github to display.

 - `3c297_broad&narrow_line_maps.ipynb` |  Creating line flux, velocity and velocity dispersion maps for all the detected lines in 3c297 spectrum (Halpha, [N II] and [S II]).
 - `spaxelwise_Nuclear7x7_NorthernArc.ipynb` |  This script does spaxel-wise line fitting on the nuclear 7x7 spaxel region and the northern arc.
 Each output shows the resulting fit values and plots the model+residuals on the observed spectrum.
-- `3c297_overlays.ipynb` |   Overlays for comparing .....
+- `3c297_overlays.ipynb` |  Multi-band overlays for comparing emission in the optical, UV, radio and line-emitting gas.
-- `WHAN_diagnostic_spaxelwise.ipynb` |  Script to perform WHAN analysis ...
+- `WHAN_diagnostic_spaxelwise.ipynb` |  Script to perform WHAN emission-line diagnostics to find out the source of ionization of the narrow-line emitting gas.
 - `telluricOH_fitting.ipynb` |  Computing instrumental line broadening from telluric OH lines in the pre-background subtraction datacube.
 - `generate_error_cube.ipynb` |  This script creates an "error cube" form the noise in the observed data, for fittting uncertainty computations.
 - `3x3central_leastsq_coupledfit.ipynb` |  A simple script that illustrates the 6-component Gaussian fitting used for spectral modelling in our analysis.
 Integrating the spectra of the central 3x3 spaxel region, the modelling shows a clear broad component in Halpha.